Despite the coronavirus pandemic, the high skilled manufacturing operator remains an integral part of the manufacturing landscape.

 People have 5 senses and for high skilled manufacturing operators, 4 or 5 of them come into play on the production floor every day.
 What they see, hear, smell, touch and even taste can give insights about the entire manufacturing environment, not just the process in front of them.
 Machines will tell you how they are doing, but not very much else.
 So, with the right tools and know-how, production operators can provide a deeper level of feedback, that leads to greater insights about how manufacturing is performing, where the problems lie and how to resolve them.

 In truth, there’s a place for people and automation on the manufacturing floor of the future.
 But understanding where operators have a distinct advantage over automated machines is an important consideration in optimising any manufacturing environment.
 It’s often far more beneficial to focus on streamlining the manufacturing processes and flow to maximise the effectiveness of the operators, rather than automating for the sake of it.
 Couple that with simple digital tools, that allow the operators to quickly and easily quantify downtime and productivity, and you have a recipe for a much more streamlined and efficient manufacturing environment.

 People may be susceptible to a virus right now, but our metal friends have been prone to one or two viruses over the years too!
-So, to all those high skilled workers out there, sleep safe.
-Your dexterity, intuition, flexibility and feedback skills look set to keep you centre stage in many industries for the foreseeable future, so you won’t be exiting stage left any time soon.
+So, to all those highly skilled workers out there, sleep safely.
+Your dexterity, intuition, flexibility and feedback skills look set to keep you center stage in many industries for the foreseeable future, so you won’t be exiting stage left any time soon.